 It is important to note that certain activities are excluded from the insurance cover.

-If in doubt about any activity, venue or any aspect of insurance you should contact the National Secretary at email@example.com.
-Or call National Office on 01 495 6300 during normal office hours for assistance.
+If in doubt about any activity, venue or any aspect of insurance you should contact firstname.lastname@example.org or call National Office on 01 495 6300 during normal office hours for assistance.

 From time to time, you may wish to use a venue that is not normally covered under the policy such as a Coillte Forest or a Government facility.
 In this case, the owners/managers of premises or land to be used for scout activities may seek a letter of indemnity or a copy of the insurance policy.
 National Office can issue these on request, provided sufficient notice is given.